Unique-Red/altschool_BE_SSEP/README.md

 # AltschoolXReddBlogg
-A blog app that performs the CRUD function
+A blog app that performs the CRUD functions.

-## Redd Blogg
 This a blog app for people to freely express themselves.

 ## Description
 ### What this project does